AvaPL/avapl.github.io/_posts/2023-01-30-understanding-scala-folds.md

 List(4, 2, 7).foldLeft(0)((acc, int) => int + acc) // 13
 ```

-Well, nothing, the result will be the same.
+Well, nothing.
+The result will be the same.

 Okay, that's boring.
-We just went
-from left to right and applied added both operands in both cases.
-Let's take
+We just went from left to right and applied added both
-a look at another `f`, subtraction this time.
+operands in both cases.
+Let's take a look at another `f`, subtraction this
+time.

 ```scala
 List(4, 2, 7).foldLeft(0)(_ - _) // -13